jimrthy/frereth/apps/log-viewer/docs/lifecycle.md

 session ::connection/active and set up the web socket so the render.lib/on-message! multimethod handles incoming messages.

+The next step is to fork the initial World.

 # World Handshake

 The design behind this is loosely based on the CurveCP handshake.